andrewrgarcia/voxelmap/docs/source/index.rst

 Ever wanted to make simple 3-D models from numpy arrays?
 Now you can do that with voxelmap ! **Voxelmap** is a Python library for making voxel and three-dimensional models from NumPy arrays.
 It was initially made to streamline 3-D voxel modeling by assigning each integer in an array to a voxel.
-Now, methods are being developed for mesh representations, voxel-to-mesh transformation and vice-versa.
+Now, methods are being developed for mesh representations, such as ImageMesh (see: :doc:`imagemesh`), voxel-to-mesh transformation and vice-versa.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
 For some quick examples / templates, check out the next section.